What Recovery Mode Means on Your Thermostat

 If the system isn’t working properly, check the air filter.
 A dirty filter can disrupt airflow and cause your HVAC unit to produce less heating or cooling (or shut down).
 Replacing the filter should trigger your thermostat to begin and exit recovery mode when expected.

-If changing the air filter doesn’t help, it’s time to call your C & C as we will check if the thermostat is malfunctioning, improperly calibrated, or has faulty wiring.
+If changing the air filter doesn’t help, it’s time to call your C & C, as we will check if the thermostat is malfunctioning, improperly calibrated, or has faulty wiring.
 There may be a mechanical or electrical problem if the system won’t turn on or is struggling to heat or cool your home.

 Contact C & C Heating & Air | Roseville, MI

 We provide heating and cooling system installation in and around Roseville, MI.
 Our team specializes in Trane, Carrier, and Lennox products.
+Also, read about Energy Star Tax Credits available to you in Michigan.